 The business analyst is responsible for conducting this analysis and producing a requirements document which the development team will use in the next stage.

 After the business analyst has gathered all the requirements, it’s time to start thinking about how the software will look and feel.
 This is where UI/UX designers come in to create wireframes and mockups of what the end product will look like.

 The design phase is crucial because it sets the tone for the whole project.
 Getting the software product design right is essential so the development team can easily understand what needs to be built.

-During the design stage of the SDLC, a product’s concept is formed.
-Design is created by the requirements outlined during the first two phases of software development.
-Designers, like other architects, build the entire project structure and provide the final prototype that will be used for subsequent phases of software development.
+In the SDLC’s design phase, the initial concept for a product is developed based on the requirements specified in the first two stages of software development.
+Designers, akin to architects, construct the complete framework of the project and deliver the final prototype to be employed in the subsequent phases of software development.